 Couples who live in Colorado can apply online and receive their marriage license in the mail (You can find Denver’s application here) - but couples who don’t have a Colorado address will need to go in person to any county clerk’s office in the state.
 You’ll likely need to make an appointment, so plan ahead, and arrive early if you’re traveling for your elopement!
 After you get your marriage license, you can use it right away, and it needs to be returned within 35 days.

-Contact me to learn more about Colorado elopement packages, and let’s start planning!
+Inquire with me to learn more about Colorado elopement packages, and let’s start planning!